 “Contact” gives the direct personal contact information of cofounder Beat Weinman, who is responsible for production, sales and service.

-The “thoughts” section update
+The “Blog” section update

-And now, the thoughts section update.
+And now, the Blog section update.

 You can now browse every post on a single page, and the posts themselves have a new layout.
 For the page layout, the most important things to us were large images (since 2012, every image is Retina resolution or higher) and to no longer use a “lightbox”.
 The lighbox we were using had some benefits, but in our opinion, the downsides (breaking pinch/zoom, slower page load times, and an extra “mode” the site can exist in) were not worth it.
 Simplicity, we have decided, is the better option.